rackerlabs/docs-aws/docs/index.rst

 ------------

 You can download a `PDF version of this documentation <https://9d31a28d75515373cbe0-39a001adc5755d26f84687a5d61bbba1.ssl.cf1.rackcdn.com/AWS%20files/fanaticalsupportforawsproductguide.pdf/>`_.
-We frequently update our documentation, so we encourage you to check back periodically for the latest information.
+We frequently update our documentation, so check back periodically for the latest information.

 .. |vspace| raw:: latex